sameermahajan/ML-Audio-Models/README.md

 We have also put together a [Kivy android app](https://github.com/sameermahajan/Paadas) that can work in conjunction with Marathi voice keyboard(s) though it is [not a very seamless experience](https://youtube.com/shorts/Gfeo_Dyakoc).
 Also these voice keyboards need internet / online connection and might not be all that great.
 We think underneath they might anyway be using something like google speech recognition / speech_recognition that we have explored and mentioned above.

 We are also exploring wave2vec2_xlsr_marathi_model which is just over 1 GB but need to test further.

+We also tried [Shazam](https://www.toptal.com/algorithms/shazam-it-music-processing-fingerprinting-and-recognition).
+However when we tried [finger printing](https://github.com/worldveil/dejavu) on our recorded audio samples (about 50 per number), for a few numbers, the fingerprints were totally different for different samples of the same number.
+It makes us believe that this approach also won't work in our case.
+It could be due to the difference in our use case of
+- just vocal and no instruments causing different, may be narrower frequency spread
+- short samples of about 3-4 seconds meaning no multi fingerprint checkpoints for the same sample for comparison
+- uncotrolled varied recording conditions unlike songs etc.

 ## Current Plan